QualiSystemsLab/Ansible-Shell/README.md

 - Public Gitlab Repos work with both "raw" url link AND api-formatted URL with no token passed
 - [Gitlab docs](https://docs.gitlab.com/ee/user/profile/personal_access_tokens.html)

-## App Configuration Management Param Overrides
-The following app configuration management parameters can be over-ridden per blueprint:
-- `REPO_URL` - Full path to script
-- `REPO_USER` - For private git repos, the username (not needed for gitlab)
-- `REPO_PASSWORD` - Github password / access token (for Gitlab, only access token will work)
-- `CONNECTION_METHOD` - acceptable values are only \[SSH, WinRM\]

-NOTE: Parameters will only over-ride if the value is also populated.
-Value can be left empty on app with no over-ride action.
-Not all params must be present.
-User can choose which params to over-ride.

 ## To Install Package
 - Download python package from releases and place in local pypi server on Quali Server
     - Path: `C:\Program Files (x86)\QualiSystems\CloudShell\Server\Config\Pypi Server Repository`